cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script add a directory to the PATH
+this script  lists all local variables and environment variables, and functions